-Because antifungal medicines have a bitter taste, most oral preparations contain large amounts of sugar, which can contribute to both cavities and high blood sugar.
+Because antifungal medicines have a bitter taste, most oral preparations contain large amounts of sugar, which can contribute to both cavities and high blood glucose.
 There is, however, at least one preparation of the antifungal drug nystatin available in an artificially sweetened version (and there may be others) that may be a better choice for people who have diabetes or recurrent oral yeast infections.

 There is some evidence that regularly chewing gum sweetened with xylitol may help to prevent oral yeast infections.
 Xylitol appears to interfere with the ability of yeast organisms to adhere to the soft tissues of the mouth.